nahiyan/minesweeper/readme.md

 ###How to play
 Number on each block indicates the number of mines in the surrounding blocks.

 The numbers are used as hints to determine if a block contains a mine or not.
+Blocks which hold no mine are known as 'good blocks'.

 You can flag the blocks that you suspect to contain mines to help you keep track of mines.

-You win the game when you've revealed all the safe blocks on board.
+You win the game when you've revealed all the good blocks on board.

 ##About this clone
 This is a clone of minesweeper made for educational purposes.
 It's written in C and based on ncurses.
 It's built in a modular way.
 Each modules works with others to make the whole system work.